Bacterial vaginosis

-Bacterial vaginosis (BV) is a disease of the vagina caused by excessive growth of bacteria.
+Bacterial vaginosis (BV) is an infection of the vagina caused by excessive growth of bacteria.
 Common symptoms include increased vaginal discharge that often smells like fish.
 The discharge is usually white or gray in color.
 Burning with urination may occur.
 Itching is uncommon.
 Occasionally, there may be no symptoms.
 Having BV approximately doubles the risk of infection by a number of sexually transmitted infections, including HIV/AIDS.
 It also increases the risk of early delivery among pregnant women.

 BV is caused by an imbalance of the naturally occurring bacteria in the vagina.
-There is a change in the most common type of bacteria and a hundred to thousand fold increase in total numbers of bacteria present.
+There is a change in the most common type of bacteria and a hundred to thousandfold increase in total numbers of bacteria present.
 Typically, bacteria other than Lactobacilli become more common.
 Risk factors include douching, new or multiple sex partners, antibiotics, and using an intrauterine device, among others.
 However, it is not considered a sexually transmitted infection and, unlike gonorrhoea and chlamydia, sexual partners are not treated.
 Diagnosis is suspected based on the symptoms, and may be verified by testing the vaginal discharge and finding a higher than normal vaginal pH, and large numbers of bacteria.
 BV is often confused with a vaginal yeast infection or infection with Trichomonas.

 Usually treatment is with an antibiotic, such as clindamycin or metronidazole.
 These medications may also be used in the second or third trimesters of pregnancy.
-However, the condition often recurs following treatment.
+The antiseptic boric acid can also be effective.
+BV often recurs following treatment.
 Probiotics may help prevent re-occurrence.
 It is unclear if the use of probiotics or antibiotics affects pregnancy outcomes.

 BV is the most common vaginal infection in women of reproductive age.
-The percentage of women affected at any given time varies between 5% and 70%.
-BV is most common in parts of Africa and least common in Asia and Europe.
-In the United States about 30% of women between the ages of 14 and 49 are affected.
-Rates vary considerably between ethnic groups within a country.
+Prevalence differs by countries and demographics, with a systematic review and meta-analysis finding global prevalence in reproductive aged women ranges from 23 to 29%.
 While BV-like symptoms have been described for much of recorded history, the first clearly documented case occurred in 1894.

 Signs and symptoms

 Although about 50% of women with BV are asymptomatic, common symptoms include increased vaginal discharge that usually smells like fish.
-The discharge is often white or gray in color.
+The discharge is often white or gray.
 There may be burning with urination.
-Occasionally, there may be no symptoms.

-The discharge coats the walls of the vagina, and is usually without significant irritation, pain, or erythema (redness), although mild itching can sometimes occur.
+The discharge coats the walls of the vagina, and is usually without significant irritation, pain, or erythema, although mild itching can sometimes occur.
 By contrast, the normal vaginal discharge will vary in consistency and amount throughout the menstrual cycle and is at its clearest at ovulation—about two weeks before the period starts.
 Some practitioners claim that BV can be asymptomatic in almost half of affected women, though others argue that this is often a misdiagnosis.